 Children nowadays are not like kids in the past.
 Computers and technology are a part of their everyday lives, and you will want to use this fact to your advantage.
 Indeed, you’ll want to help your child learn how to use technology in a balanced way–some use for pure fun and entertainment and some for learning and growth.

-With the use of technology you will want to limit a child’s exposure, however, as too much computer time may lead to eye strain and poor eyesight.
+With the use of technology, you will want to limit a child’s exposure, however, as too much computer time may lead to eye strain and poor eyesight.
 Just remember to send your child outside to play from time to time!

-Kids Creative Writing Idea #2 – Formulate writing games for your child.
+Idea #2 — Formulate writing games for your child.

 Children enjoy playing games, and writing games can be a great way to help them engage in and enjoy creative writing on a deeper level.

 An example writing game for kids you could do with your child is to share writing ideas or a list of random words and then instruct him to include them in his creative writing.
 If he is able to string these ideas together successfully and make a story then he has won the game.
-Give him a complement or reward for a job well done.
+Give him a compliment or reward for a job well done.

 If you prefer online writing games, Scholastic has some great writing games for kids on their site.
 Check them out!

-Kids Creative Writing Idea #3 – Encourage your child to write about something he (or she) has experienced.
+Idea #3 — Encourage your child to write about something he (or she) has experienced.

 Personal experiences can be a great way to kick-start a kid’s creative writing process.
 This can also help them to express their own thoughts and feelings in a safe way, especially in cases when a child experiences difficulty doing so.